google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

 ###

-<code>event.waitUntil</code> ensures that a service worker does not terminate during asynchronous operations.
+Note: `event.waitUntil` ensures that a service worker does not terminate during asynchronous operations.